baalimago/clai/README.md

 # clai: command line artificial intelligence
 [![Go Report Card](https://goreportcard.com/badge/github.com/baalimago/clai)](https://goreportcard.com/report/github.com/baalimago/clai)

-`clai` brings convenience to the OpenAI models.
+`clai` integrates the OpenAI models with the terminal.
-You can generate images, text and summarize content from the command line with ease (see examples below).
+You can generate images, text, summarize content and chat while using native terminal functionality, such as pipes and termination signals.
-Changing models and tweaking the prompt is as easy as changing a few flags, or persist it with a configuration file.

 ![clai_in_action_example](./img/example.gif "Example of clai in action")